-(j) The requirements of Section 4.041 Shoreland Development Criteria shall be met where uses are to be located within 50 feet of a lake within the Rockaway Beach Urban Growth Boundary.
+(m) The requirements of Section 4.041 Shoreland Development Criteria shall be met where uses are to be located within 50 feet of a lake within the Rockaway Beach Urban Growth Boundary.

-(k) A minimum of 30% of the lot will be maintained in natural vegetation or landscaping.

-[Section (k) added by Ordinance #93-299, March 24, 1990]
+(n) A minimum of 30% of the lot will be maintained in natural vegetation or landscaping.
+[Added by Ordinance #93-299, March 24, 1990]